Taking out the first credit card can be a landmark in anyone's finances.

 If you meet the above criteria, go one step further and consider some general aspects to determine the best type of credit card for your use:

 Some banks also provide comparison tools on their website to compare the available options.
-However, if you wish to compare credit cards of different providers, you can use online Australian credit card comparison tools like Canstar, Mozo, etc., to find the best deal.
+However, suppose you wish to compare credit cards of different providers.
+In that case, you can use online Australian credit card comparison tools like Canstar, Mozo, etc., to find the best deal.

 Having decided on the credit card to apply for, visit the credit card provider's website to apply for it online.
 You can also apply for your chosen card by visiting the nearest branch and completing the necessary paperwork.